networknext/next/docs/source/introduction.rst

 We can help!

-All you have to do is integrate our SDK and we'll fix network performance issues before anyone notices.
+All you have to do is integrate our SDK in your game and we'll fix network performance issues before anyone notices.

 Network Next.
 Relax and leave the networking to us :)